 Nevertheless, Ralph was adamant about boosting his cultural competence.
-Living in a kos kosan (a rented room in a local neighborhood), making friends with locals, eating the local cuisine, taking public transport (prior to Gojek, of course), and saying yes to any and all social invitations were just some of the ways he assimilated into the Indonesian way of life.
+Living in a kos kosan [Indonesian for “a rented room in a local neighborhood"], making friends with locals, eating the local cuisine, taking public transport (prior to Gojek, of course), and accepting any and all social invitations were just some of the ways he acclimated into the Indonesian way of life.

 After his most recent workplace folded in 2020, Ralph was searching for an opening at a local start-up, preferably in its infancy stage, as his next venture.
 However, when a Gojek recruiter reached out to him, he revealed that he was swayed by the GoTroops he interacted with.
 “Every time I met somebody on the team, I thought ‘That’s someone I see myself working with,’” he says.